PauloVanHuffel/google_ctf_2019_beginner_quest/Home_Computer/README.md

 Ok so some googleing of how to read extended attributes gave me:<br />
 getfattr ./Users/Family/Documents/credentials.txt

-this will show you thare is indeed one file attribute attached: user.FILE0
+this will show you there is indeed one file attribute attached: user.FILE0

 to get the content run:<br />
 getfattr -n user.FILE0 ./Users/Family/Documents/credentials.txt